-A.9 The Standards Committee is established by the full council and is responsible for promoting and maintaining high standards of conduct amongst councillors.
-In particular, it is responsible for advising the Council on the adoption and revision of the members' code of conduct, and for monitoring the operation of the code.
+A.9 The Standards Committee is established by the ffull ecouncil and is responsible for promoting and maintaining high standards of conduct amongst councillors.
+In particular, it is responsible for advising the Council on the adoption and revision of the mMembers' ecode of econduct, and for monitoring the operation of the code.